 So, you should be aware of the factors that help to keep your baby’s crib warmer.

 You should check your baby’s neck and chest temperature to know if he is too hot or too cold while sleeping.
-A baby with rapid breathing, flushed cheeks, and sweaty neck is warmer than a baby whose body feels cold to touch and has pale skin.
+A baby with rapid breathing, flushed cheeks, and a sweaty neck is warmer than a baby whose body feels cold to touch and has pale skin.

 How to Keep Baby Warm in Crib

 Babies spend most of their time sleeping in cribs.
-So it becomes vital to keep the baby warm in crib or bassinet.
+So it becomes vital to keep the baby warm in a crib or bassinet.

 Position the Crib in Right Location